Kingship, Madness, and Masculinity examines representations of mad kings in early modern English theatrical texts and performance practices.

 Section 1: Distracted kingship

 1. "Cold in great affairs:" finding madness in the writer’s method: decoding representations of the madness of Shakespeare’s Henry VI

 2. "Bad is the world": Richard III and social deformity

 3. "Every madman dreameth waking": Macbeth and The Winter’s Tale

 4. "Now quit you of great shames": Henry V and the mad French king

 5. "The strangest men that ever nature made!"
 Wildness, lovesickness, and sodomy in Marlowe’s Edward II and Tamburlaine the Great

 6. Murderous distraction and the downfall of the tyrant in Thomas Middleton’s The Lady’s Tragedy

 William David Green

-Christina Gutierrez-Dennehy is an Assistant Professor of Performance and Theatre History at Northern Arizona University.
+Christina Gutierrez-Dennehy is Assistant Professor of Performance and Theatre History at Northern Arizona University.
 Her research interests include the adaptation of early modern history plays for American political contexts.
-Her first book, Like a King: Casting Shakespeare’s Histories for Citizens and Subjects was published in 2020.
+Her first book, Like a King: Casting Shakespeare’s Histories for Citizens and Subjects, was published in 2020.